 4. Change your password frequently.

-Many are hesitant about this, they don’t realize yet the importance of changing passwords regularly.
-Others seem it’s inconvenient for them to create a new password.
+Many are hesitant about this and they don’t realize yet the importance of changing passwords regularly.
+Others may seem it’s inconvenient for them to create a new password.

 One way to make sure you regularly update your passwords is by preparing a schedule using a calendar app.
 It could be monthly, quarterly or bi-annually, depends on your preference.